KobayashiComputing/DailyDues/dev_diary.md

 This flow is now working down to and including checking the existence of the selected record.
 Next step is to actually write the record data into the database.

+The code to write the records to the database is written and working, and that's enough for today.
+Tomorrow I'll work on reading the data back from the database and using it to initialize the 'taskList'.

+Note: TO-DO - the main window with the stack of task buttons needs to be resizable, specifically to make it shorter with a scrollable stack of buttons.
+It would be nice for the 'Exit' button to always show at the bottom of the stack.